City Ground: Taylor Report

-The first major development took place in 1992–93 with the rebuilding of the Bridgford Stand at a cost of £4.6m, of which £1.9m came from a grant from the Football Trust.
+The first major development took place in 1992–93, with the rebuilding of the Bridgford Stand at a cost of £4.6m, of which £1.9m came from a grant from the Football Trust.
 Work started in April 1992 and when completed the stand had a capacity of 7,710, the lower tier of 5,131 being allocated to away supporters.
 The unusual shape of the roof was a planning requirement to allow sunlight to reach houses in nearby Colwick Road.
 The Stand includes accommodation for seventy wheelchair supporters.
 It also houses a management suite, which includes the public address systems, computerised electronic scoreboard controls and the police matchday operation.

-The Trent End was the most recent stand to be rebuilt between 1994 and 1996 — in time for Euro 96, the European Football Championships.
+The Trent End was the most recent stand to be rebuilt between 1994 and 1996 – in time for Euro 96, the European Football Championships.
 The new stand, such a prominent landmark by the River Trent, held 7,338 to take the ground's capacity to 30,576 all-seated.
 The last day of standing on the Trent End was 8 May 1994, when 27,010 spectators saw Forest celebrate promotion back to the Premier League.

-The ground would be able to expand to up to 46,000 if Forest returned to the Premier League.
-Forest were relegated from the Premier League three times between 1993 and 1999.
-Although they achieved promotion at the first attempt following the first two relegations, it was to be 23 years following their relegation in 1999 before they would return to the Premier League in 2022, and they even spent three seasons in League One, the third tier of English football.
+The ground was expanded to 46,000 when Forest returned to the Premier League, however, they were relegated from the Premier League three times between 1993 and 1999.
+Although they achieved promotion immediately following the first two relegations, it was to be 23 years following their relegation in 1999 before they would return to the Premier League in 2022.
+During this period, the club even spent three seasons in League One, the third tier of English football.

-The City Ground also hosted the FA Women's Cup Final for two successive years in 2007 and 2008.
+The City Ground also hosted the Women's FA Cup final for two successive years, in 2007 and 2008.
 The 2007 final was contested by Arsenal and Charlton Athletic, with the attendance of 24,529 smashing the previous record attendance for the competition of 13,824 for the final between Arsenal and Fulham at Selhurst Park in 2001.
 In 2008, the attendance record was broken once again when 24,582 spectators saw Arsenal beat Leeds United 4–1.

 Aside from football, the stadium has also hosted two other large-scale events.
-On 28 April 2002 the stadium hosted a semi-final of rugby's Heineken Cup in which Leicester Tigers beat Llanelli Scarlets 13–12.
-Leicester Tigers once again played at City Ground when they were defeated 19-16 by Racing 92 on 24 April 2016 in the semi-final of the European Rugby Champions Cup.
+On 28 April 2002, the stadium hosted a semi-final of rugby's Heineken Cup in which Leicester Tigers beat Llanelli Scarlets 13–12.
+Leicester Tigers once again played at City Ground when they were defeated 19–16 by Racing 92 on 24 April 2016 in the semi-final of the European Rugby Champions Cup.
 The stadium hosted its first music concert when R.E.M. performed there in front of an audience of 20,000.